 There are many strong benefits to using text messaging or SMS messaging as part of your overall marketing campaign.
 Because of the laws around marketing through mobile devices, users must opt-in to receive your messages.
 This means that your audience is choosing to hear what you have to say, which always gives you a better chance of motivating people to buy.

 Choosing to advertise through text messaging might make more sense than many website advertising strategies; around 20 percent of American adults are smartphone dependent, meaning that their smartphone is their primary method of getting online.
 They are particularly popular amongst Millennials and Gen Y, giving businesses an in-road with two highly sought demographic groups.

-Mobile payments are also gaining real traction with many users, giving businesses new options to offer micro transactions and purchase opportunities in the moment.
+Mobile payments are also gaining real traction with many users, giving businesses new options to offer micro-transactions and purchase opportunities at the moment.

 With all of that said, however, there are some significant downsides to using text messaging as a corner stone of your marketing plan.
 It’s unlikely that any business could afford to have text messaging be its primary advertising; if nothing else, getting the initial opt-in would be difficult to impossible.
 Text messaging is an add-on at best.

 Because most text messages are between 140-160 characters, and generally without pictures or sound, condensing your ad down into a marketing message can be difficult.
 Many inexperienced marketers assume that crafting a short ad is easy and cheap; in reality, it’s difficult, and since you’re paying for every text message you send out, it may not be cheap.

 While a business might pay for a print or radio ad once, and use it repeatedly, it’s generally best to only use a text message once.
 With the way most modern smartphones present text messages, it’s immediately apparent if a user keeps sending the same message, which feels unappealing to the recipient.